ROYALIST2001/QUIZMASTER_AI/README.md

 - Supported format: PDF only
 - Generated files are stored in `static/output/QA.csv`
 - Uploaded files are stored in `static/docs/`
-- Uses GPT-3.5-turbo model for both question and answer generation
+- Uses GPT model for both question and answer generation